Skip to content

 Command Groups Overview

-The CLI is organized into four primary groups:
+In addition to the top-level commands above, the CLI is organized into four primary groups:

 • job: Inspect, list, retry, remove, or cancel individual jobs